jkays22/Splunk/README.md

 # Splunk
-Utilize your Splunk skills to design a powerful monitoring solution to protect Vandaly from security attacks.
+Utilize my Splunk skills to design a powerful monitoring solution to protect Vandaly from security attacks.
 Topics covered include:
 Researching and adding new apps
 Installing new apps,